S3 EP7: Emma Doran

 I know.
 Yeah.

-Oh, we're just doing like photos in here today.
-And he says, we're doing deep clean in here today.
+because he's like why used to try to open the door oh we're just doing like photos in here today and he says we're doing a deep clean in here today

 I like the idea of the photo shoot if you just fixed into that.
 Do you know that machine they had to do school corridors?
 Yes.